 Ethan Blue is a multi-award-winning teacher, researcher and senior lecturer in History at UWA.
 His first book Doing Time in the Depression (2012) traces the origins of mass incarceration in the United States.Read more

-Penny Carruthers is a lecturer and Deputy Head of Learning and Teaching at UWA Law School, with a specialisation in property law.
+Dr Penny Carruthers is a Senior Lecturer at UWA Law School, with a specialisation in property law.
 She aims to make law education engaging and inspiring for students.Read more

 Each year the Conservatorium of Music presents a packed program of more than 200 stimulating performances and events.
 We showcase the immense talent of our young emerging artists and their mentors, our celebrated alumni and our community and industry partners.
 There’s something for everyone, so come along to be delighted and inspired.

 Extensive study spaces and convenient facilities at the heart of the Crawley campusRead more about Reid Library

 UWA’s Shakespeare Garden is a walled garden next to the New Fortune Theatre and among the first of its kind in Australia.
 It includes almost 30 different plants Shakespeare mentioned in his plays.Read more about The Shakespeare Garden